It's great that you're here!

 • A distinction is made between influenceable and non-influenceable risk factors.

 • Seek help from specialists.
-Detailed diagnostics are recommended after 2 or at the latest 3 pregnancy losses.
+A detailed workup for recurrent pregnancy los is recommended after 2 or at the latest 3 pregnancy losses.

-• There are effective therapies that reduce the risk of pregnancy loss.
+• There are effective therapies that reduce the risk of miscarriage.

 • Depending on your individual situation, your chances of having a baby are usually still good.

-How many couples are affected by recurrent pregnancy losses?
+How many couples are affected by recurrent pregnancy loss?

-Depending on the definition used, it is estimated that around 2-5% of all couples who want to have children are affected by recurrent pregnancy loss.
+Depending on the definition used, it is estimated that around 2-5% of all couples who want to have children are affected by repeated pregnancy losses.
 Some medical guidelines define recurrent pregnancy loss as 2 or more pregnancy losses, others as 3 or more pregnancy losses.
 In absolute terms, this therefore affects a great many couples.
 It is important to know that you are not alone.

 Grief, processing, and mental health after multiple pregnancy losses